Best cameras for photos and videos 2024: From beginner to pro models

 The bottom line:

-🔎 Sony A6700: Packed with advanced features and cutting-edge technology, the Sony A6700 is sure to impress both amateur and professional photographers alike.
+🔎 Sony A6700: Packed with advanced features and cutting-edge technology, the Sony A6700 is perfect for amateurs or as a second camera for pros.
 It's the closest thing to a full-frame camera in a crop sensor body. ★★★★

 One of the standout features of this camera is its new AI-based autofocus system which covers seven different focus areas — human, animal/bird, insect, car/train and airplane.
 Within that, you also have access to a ton of customization options.
-Whilst we noticed a few teething problems with the new system, such as when there are multiple faces in the field of view, the AI generally enables it to track subjects much more effectively than any previous models.
+In our Sony A6700 review, while we noticed a few teething problems with the new system, such as multiple faces in the field of view, we found the AI enables it to track subjects much more effectively than any previous models.

 Swipe to scroll horizontally